Pendulation

 All natural systems pendulate.
 They swing between poles, like the pendulum of a grandfather clock.

 Our bodies are no exception to this rule.
+Fullness becomes hunger becomes fullness.
 Inhale becomes exhale becomes inhale.
-Lub becomes dub becomes lub.
-Fullness becomes hunger becomes fullness.
+Ovulation becomes menstruation becomes ovulation.

-So too with our nervous systems: They alternate between sympathetic and parasympathetic states, between activation (an “up-wave”) and deactivation (a “down-wave”).
+So too with the nervous system: It alternates between sympathetic and parasympathetic states, between mobilization (an “up-wave”) and immobilization (a “down-wave”).

-“Activation” (the up-wave) encompasses all our activity in the world, from waking up to getting dressed to eating breakfast to going outside.
-“Deactivation” (the down-wave) represents the Yin to arousal’s Yang; this is our capacity to rest digest, to sleep and dream, to “down-shift” our experience.
+“Mobilization” (the up-wave) encompasses all our activity in the world, from waking up to getting dressed to eating breakfast to going outside.
+“Immobilization” (the down-wave) represents the Yin to arousal’s Yang; this is our capacity to rest and digest, to sleep and dream, to “down-shift” our experience.
 Here’s a visual model of the waves of the nervous system, continually rising and settling:

-Now, our nervous systems also pendulate between “connection” and “protection” modes.
-Let’s start with connection mode.
+Now, the nervous system also pendulates between “connection” and “protection” modes.

-In connection mode, we feel safely engaged with life.
-Here, we’re operating within a “window of tolerance,” where things feel manageable.
-In the window of tolerance, we have access to our resources—resources such as clear thinking, creativity, compassion, playfulness, and the capacity to rest and restore.
+In connection mode, we feel relatively safe.
+Here, our physiology operates within a “window of tolerance,” where we’re not overly stressed.
+In the window of tolerance, we have access to our inner resources—resources like clear thinking, creativity, compassion, playfulness, and the capacity to rest and restore.

-When we’re in connection mode, activation (our up-waves) and deactivation (our down-waves) alternate without getting too high or too low, which makes life feel manageable.
+When we’re in connection mode, mobilization (our up-waves) and immobilization (our down-waves) alternate without getting too high or too low, which makes life feel manageable.
 You can see these waves occurring within the window of tolerance here:

-Sometimes, however, dangers arise, and we need to leave of connection mode.
-We move out of our window of tolerance, and we move into protection mode.
+Sometimes, however, dangers arise, and we need to leave connection mode.
+We move beyond our window of tolerance into protection mode.

-So, the nervous system moves us between connection and protection, inside and outside the window of tolerance.
+So, the nervous system pendulates between connection and protection, inside and outside the window of tolerance.
 If we feel safe, we stay in connection.
 If a survival response is required, we shift into protection mode.

 But what if the nervous system continually perceives danger?